godotengine/godot-docs/classes/class_lineedit.rst

 | *Getter* | is_editable()       |
 +----------+---------------------+

-If ``false`` existing text cannot be modified and new text cannot be added.
+If ``false``, existing text cannot be modified and new text cannot be added.

 .. _class_LineEdit_expand_to_text_length: